sharadindudas/foodflow/README.md

-Here’s your **complete, polished README** with the BFF integration clearly explained and everything structured professionally 👇

----

 # 🌶️ **FoodFlow 🚀**

 > A modern **food ordering web application** delivering a seamless, real-time user experience with authentication, payments, and scalable architecture.